cnr-ibba/BIOINFO-guidelines/docs/nextflow/trubleshooting.rst

   $ wget -qO- https://github.com/nextflow-io/nextflow/releases/download/v20.12.0-edge/nextflow-20.12.0-edge-all | bash

 This will download all the requirements and will put nextflow in your current directory.
-Change the nexflow default permissions to ``755`` and move such executable in a directory with a higher position in your ``$PATH`` environment, for example ``$HOME/bin``
+Change the nextflow default permissions to ``755`` and move such executable in a directory with a higher position in your ``$PATH`` environment, for example ``$HOME/bin``